Frequently Asked Questions

 General

 Because of limited resources, we do not have dedicated phone staff.
 As a result, if we are working on an animal or handling another call, we cannot answer your call.
-The best and fastest thing to do is to follow the prompts and leave a message so that we can return your call.
+Please follow the prompts and leave a message so that we can return your call.
+For faster response please text our main number at 847-842-8000.
+We appreciate your patience, due to the volume of animals in our care and the number of people needing help it may take a few hours for us to respond to your message.

 In Illinois, a wildlife rehabilitator that possesses a standard state permit can accept native wild mammals excluding skunks, bats and white-tailed deer, reptiles and amphibians, excluding endangered and threatened species.
 It is illegal in the state of Illinois to rehabilitate skunks and bats, so they are excluded from all Illinois wildlife permits.
 A small number of wildlife rehabilitators are permitted to rehabilitate white-tailed deer.
 No wildlife rehabilitator can accept endangered and threatened species unless they also have an Endangered and Threatened Species Permit.

-In order to accept wild birds, a wildlife rehabilitator must also possess a federal wildife rehabilitation permit as issued by the U.S. Fish and Wildlife Service.
+In order to accept wild birds, a wildlife rehabilitator must also possess a federal wildlife rehabilitation permit as issued by the U.S. Fish and Wildlife Service.
 Approximately 20% of wildlife rehabilitators in Illinois are permitted for birds and mammals.
-Again, wildlife rehabilitators must possess state, federal and endangered and threatened species permits to rehabilitate endangered or threatened bird species.
+Again, wildlife rehabilitators must possess state, federal, and endangered and threatened species permits to rehabilitate endangered or threatened bird species.

 Donations